 - Newly elected officers will take office in May after election results have been announced.

 Section A: Grounds

-- Any officer who commits malfeasance in office or other acts that may impugn the integrity of the Assembly is subject to removal from office.
+- Any officer who commits malfeasance in office or other acts that may impugn the integrity of the Assembly is subject to removal of office.

 Section B: Procedure

-- Any officer or committee representative may be removed from office by a two-thirds vote of the entire membership of the the Assembly in a written secret ballot.
-Ballots will be e-mailed to the entire membership and returned to a specified location by a specified date.
+- Any officer or committee representative may be removed from office by a two-thirds vote of the entire membership of the Assembly in a written secret ballot.
+Ballots will be emailed to the entire membership and returned to a specified location by a specified date.